 - via airborne transmission.

 In the case of FMD, the biggest transmission risk comes from live infected animals, which shed the virus.
-A livestock standstill would be a critical part of controlling FMD and other emergency animal diseases.
+A livestock standstill is a critical part of controlling FMD.

 Animals affected by a livestock standstill